Skip to content

 • Creates a new product

-• Invalidates the relevant cache entries
+• Invalidates the cached product lists

 3. Create a GET /api/store/cache-stats endpoint that shows cache statistics